Kamrunnessa Government Girls High School

 Kamrunnessa Government Girls High School is a public secondary school for girls in Tikatuli, Dhaka.

 History

-Kamrunnessa Government Girls High School was originally established as a branch of Eden College Eden school&Kamrunnessa school were together before but for too much student they made kamrunnessa &Eden school "Kamrunnessa government girls high school" Kamrunnessa college &Eden college "Eden mohila college"and it was separated from the college in 1924 and renamed as Kamrunnessa High School.
-It was named by Nawabzadi Akhtar Banu after her mother, Kamrunnessa.
-Kamrunnessa was married to Nawab Sir Khwaja Ahsanullah Bahadur, the Nawab of Dhaka.
-It was supported by Akhtar Banu and her sisters.
-Sir Khwaja Nazimuddin, the chief Minister of Bengal, nationalised the school after the Partition of Bengal in 1947.
-The school became a government school and was moved to 25 Abhoy Das lane, Tikatuli.
+Kamrunnessa Government Girls High School was originally established as a branch of Eden Mohila College.
+It was separated from the college in 1924 and renamed as Kamrunnessa High School.
+It was named by Nawabzadi Akhtar Banu after her mother, Kamrunnessa, who was the wife of Khwaja Ahsanullah Bahadur, the Nawab of Dhaka.
+Khwaja Nazimuddin, the chief Minister of Bengal, nationalised the school after the Partition of Bengal in 1947.
+It became a government school and was moved to 25 Abhoy Das lane, Tikatuli.